 Week 1

-Assemble your packet in Spanish and English.
-Include the policy, complaint form, reporting steps, and the State hotline.
-Download the State’s Spanish model policy and training script.
+Gather your policies and materials in Spanish and English.
+Include your written policy, complaint form, internal reporting steps, and the State hotline information.
+Adapt any available model language to match your actual procedures.

 Week 2

-Choose delivery.
-Host a live Spanish session with Q&A or assign the NYC online course in Spanish.
-If you use a video, consider adding a quiz or response sheet to meet the interactive requirement.
+Decide how you will deliver the Spanish training.
+Options include a live session with Q&A or assigning an approved online course in Spanish.
+If you use a video or online module, add a quiz or response sheet to meet the interactive requirement.

 Week 3

 Run a supervisors-only Spanish segment on immediate response, documentation, routing, and avoiding retaliation.
-Provide a checklist and a one-page script.
+Provide a checklist and a brief script they can follow in the first conversation after a report.

 Week 4

 Hold Spanish sessions by team or shift.
-Collect certificates and update your roster.
-Post the NYC notice in both English and Spanish, and add the fact sheet to the onboarding process.
+Collect certificates or acknowledgments and update your training roster.
+Confirm that required notices are posted in English and Spanish and that the fact sheet is included in onboarding.

 Weeks 5–8